xenophile127/dnd_game_tools/Readme.md

 * `0x5122c`: Second intro text (Large font.)
 * `0x5138c`: Third intro text (Large font.)
 * `0x514e8`: Fourth intro text (Large font.)
+* `0x5f45c`: Unknown.
+(Used by credits and titlescreen.)
+* `0x63686`: Unknown.
+(Used by credits and titlescreen.)
+* `0x63ef6`: The scroll at the end of the intro with text and the game logo.
+* `0x6429e`: Unknown.
+(Used by credits and titlescreen.)
 * `0x64b14`: Title screen menu.
 The text "LOAD GAME" appears twice and something copies from the first occurrence for the submenu.
-* `0x63ef6`: The scroll at the end of the intro with text and the game logo.
 * `0x64e3a`: Title screen logo graphics.
 * `0x6bdc2`: Party defeated letter tiles.
 "YOURENTIREPARTYHASBEENDEFEATED" and so on.